 The notice leaves in place for 2019 the requirement that a partnership must report on an annual basis a partner's share of "net unrecognized Section 704(c) gain or loss."
 The draft 2019 instructions for Schedule K-1, however, had not defined the term "net unrecognized Section 704(c) gain or loss."
 The notice defines this term as "the partner's share of the net (net means aggregate or sum) of all unrecognized gains or losses under section 704(c) of the Code (Section 704(c)) in partnership property, including Section 704(c) gains and losses arising from revaluations of partnership property."
 This definition applies solely for purposes of completing 2019 forms.
 The notice clarifies that publicly traded partnerships need not report net unrecognized § 704(c) gain for 2019 and future years until further notice.
 The notice also indicates that commenters had requested additional guidance on § 704(c) computations, especially on issues such as those addressed in Notice 2009-70, 2009-34 I.R.B.
-255, which solicited comments on the rules relating to the creation and maintenance of multiple layers of forward and reverse section § 704(c) gain and loss to partnerships and tiered partnerships.
-Notice 2019-66 provides that, "[f]or purposes of reporting for 2019, partnerships and other persons should generally resolve these issues in a reasonable manner, consistent with prior years' practice for purposes of applying Section 704(c) to partners."
+255, which solicited comments on the rules relating to the creation and maintenance of multiple layers of forward and reverse section § 704(c) gain and loss to partnerships and other persons should generally resolve these issues in a reasonable manner, consistent with prior years' practice for purposes of applying Section 704(c) to partners."